datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 ## Backup Service
 * Added support for picking individual tables when creating a backup.
 (OPSC-17084)
-* Updated aws sdk version.
-Aws cli will now be used for bucket validation if `use_s3_cli` is true.
-This resolves issues when using some generic S3 providers such as Cloudian.
+* Updated the AWS SDK version to `aws-java-sdk-s3:1.12.779`.
+To use the AWS CLI for bucket validation, set the `use_s3_cli` option to `true`.
+This option resolves issues when using some generic S3 providers, such as Cloudian.
 (OPSC-17639)

 ## Core
-* Upgraded Apache Directory LDAP API to version `1.0.3` and Apache MINA to version `2.0.27` to address potential security vulnerability.
+* Upgraded the Apache Directory LDAP API to version `1.0.3` and the Apache MINA core library to version `2.0.27` to address a potential security vulnerability.
 (OPSC-17655)

 # Release Notes for OpsCenter 6.8.41
 26 November 2024